Daily Events Diary: PatBo & Chanel Iman Honor Smile Train, Marta Ortega Toasts To Lindbergh's Legacy, And More! - Daily Front Row

 FLOWERBX heralds the arrival of the holiday season

 Guests descended on The Mark Hotel for a festive luncheon in celebration of FLOWERBX’s installation at the famed Upper East Side hotel.
-The chic event was hosted by FLOWERBX’s co-founder and CEO, Whitney Bromberg Hawkings, together with Sarah Senbahar, wife of The Mark Hotel’s owner Izak Senbaha, and Shirin von Wulffen, CEO of Bastide.
+The chic event was hosted by FLOWERBX’s co-founder and CEO, Whitney Bromberg Hawkings, together with Sarah Senbahar, wife of The Mark Hotel’s owner Izak Senbahar, and Shirin von Wulffen, CEO of Bastide.
 Notable guests included Rickie De Sole, Claire Olshan, Indré Rockefeller, Jane Keltner de Valle, Karin Nelson, Meredith Melling, and Rachelle Hruska MacPherson.

 Marta Ortega Pérez & Benjamin Lindbergh host special evening to launch Peter Lindbergh exhibit